University statement of health and safety policy

 (e) familiarise themselves with fire and emergency drills (including the location of emergency telephones) and escape routes; and

 (f) where required by University policy register with the Occupational Health Service for health surveillance purposes.

 Where self-employed persons or contractors and their employees carry out work on University premises, they must comply with standards of safe working contained in any regulations or codes of practice applicable to their operations, and in the University's safety rules.

 5. Divisional heads are responsible for the oversight of departmental arrangements for health and safety within their division in order to ensure that they are functioning in accordance with the University's policies.

 6. Heads of departments and institutions, and faculty board chairs in the Humanities Division, are responsible for the health, safety, and welfare of all persons who are lawfully in the buildings under their charge and are required to bring to the notice of all employees a written statement describing the organisation and arrangements for safety within their departments, institutions or units.

-Director of the University Safety Office;
+Director of Occupational Health and Safety

 Heads of departments must appoint suitable members of their staff as departmental safety officers to advise them and to liaise with University officers.
 Area/Divisional safety officers are appointed in high-risk departments and divisions, in order to enhance the departmental safety officer system.
 Any department using ionising radiation must have a system of radiation protection management based on departmental radiation protection supervisors, whose task is to ensure compliance with statutory regulations and local rules.
 Departments carrying out genetic modification work must appoint a departmental biological safety officer.